 Red Alerts are generated in an emergency situation or if a lone worker feels unsafe.
 Pressing a Red Alert button immediately notifies an operator at the Alarm Receiving Centre who will listen in and assess the situation.

 They may contact the lone worker through their device or mobile phone and will escalate to the emergency services if required.

 A Man Down Alert works in the same way as a Red Alert, though its purpose is to protect lone workers even when they are unable to physically raise an alarm themselves.

 If a device remains stationary for a period of time or is subject to a sudden impact, the device will send a Man Down Alert to the Alarm Receiving Centre.

 Available on MicroGuard, Twig Ex, Identicom 877 and Lone Worker App (Android).

-Section 5 of BS8484 (the British Standard for the provision of lone worker safety device services) defines the essential functionality required from a lone worker device or app.
-This includes:
+Section 5 of BS 8484:2016 (the British Standard for the provision of lone worker safety device services) defines the essential functionality required from a lone worker device or app.
+This includes the following:

 - Audio Red Alert capability

 - Red Alert call will keep trying if unsuccessful